ethereum/ethereum-org-website/src/content/glossary/index.md

 ### gas price {#gas-price}

 Price in ether of one unit of gas specified in a transaction.
-With the launch of Homestead, the default gas price reduces from 50 shannon to 20 shannon (~60% reduction).

 ### genesis block {#genesis-block}